 All equipment and food we carried into the mountains.
 We made no caches beforehand.
 Yes, it is stylistically better.
 But I also think it is easier.
 The bulk of one's pack weight is equipment needed the entire time.
 Had we made a cache, or even 2 (therefore splitting the weight of consumables at best into thirds) we would have saved at most 8 lbs each.
 I don't think that is significant.
 By not stashing we could be more flexible with dates and other logistics.
 And we didn't have to risk avalanches and injury by slogging to the crest one or more times prior.
 So, say what you want about caching, but I think it would have just made the endeavor overall harder.
 We did temporarily abandon snowshoes at the base of south fork pass.

 We started climbing the day we approached.
 Like the question or caching or not, I think this choice is ultimately one of efficiency.
 Good style in this case equals efficiency.
 Ian feels it is more in the stylistic realm.
-He insists we would be faster on route if we camped at the start.
+He insists we would be faster and more ensured of success on route if we camped at the start.
 But that car-to-car completion is becoming the norm and delivers a higher style performance.
 Perhaps, but weather and work windows are only so long.
 It is my opinion that spending full days on the move starting the moment one leaves the car is the safest and most efficient way to send something like this.
 Provided one is acclimated...
 In any case, we did what we did.
 We approached an attempt at the Evolution Traverse last winter with the same strategy.
 Maybe that worked against us there.
 This debate really comes to a head (at least betwixt Ian and I...) when discussing recording times.
 I've started compiling record times here.
 Most small endeavors are listed car to car.
 However, for some reason, I feel that these traverses should be down by on-route times.
 Ian disagrees.
 In either case, we have nothing to claim for this winter ascent.
 (Unless we start distinguishing by season and speed.
 Which I think is silly), but the debate, among the two of us that seem to care, "rages" on.

 Alright.
 That's all I can think of for now.
 Pardon the dense reading and unedited style.
 I have a more literary, introspective piece written up, but I'm saving that for potential publishing elsewhere.
 I'll keep you posted.